DMorrisonASC/LinkedIn-Easy-Apply-Robot/README.md

   - 6 # Internship
 time_filter:  4 # 1 = 24 hours, 2 = Last week, 3 = Last month.
 Else, it will pick anytime
 ```
+__NOTE: Add `config.yaml`, 'resume/' and 'cover_letters' into .gitignore file!__
+### Main.py
+Edit the `def ans_question(self, question)` function to modify answers to the questions on applications

+### Uploads

+You can list as many files as you want in the uploads section.
+The program reads the titles from the input boxes and matches them with the list in the config file.

+3) Edit `rules.json`.
-`rules.json` is a .json file used to add answers to questions.
+It is a .json file used to add answers to questions.
 For example,
 an "if statement" in python:
 ```python
 question = question.lower().strip()